top of page

 a girl proudly holds up her all her prek art projects.
 These kids art pieces are ready to become a keepsake book!

-Start by working with your child to gather meaningful objects, souvenirs and crafts from their infant, toddler stage (or focus on their immediate age and interests if you prefer).
+Start by working with your child to gather meaningful objects, souvenirs, and crafts from their infant, toddler stage (or focus on their immediate age and interests if you prefer).
 Tell your kids that the objects they choose are going to be sealed away and will be opened at a future date.
-It could be when they graduate high school, or on a milestone birthday in their adulthood.
-This activity not only entertains your little one now, but also teaches them about reflecting on memories and why they matter more and more with the passage of time.

 So, what goes into a preschool graduation time capsule?